 The Holy Eucharist is the source and summit of the Christian life.
 It is the highest form of worship for us Catholics.
 Priests can offer It for the intention of another person.
 You can ask your priest to include that person while celebrating Mass.
 This is the best to offer!

-Fourth Step: Write the prayers offered on card
+Fourth Step: Write the prayers offered on the card

 The last step is writing down the prayers offered on the card.